What You Must Know to Avoid Financial Ruin & Get What You Deserve

 What Does Medigap Insurance Cover?

-According to the Centers for Medicare and Medicaid Services (CMS), Original Medicare (Parts A and B) covers about 80 percent of your major healthcare costs.
+According to the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs....
+(CMS), Original Medicare (Parts A and B) covers about 80 percent of your major healthcare costs.
 This might be true if benefits included prescriptions, vision, hearing and dental.
 According to the Employee Benefit Research Institute, Medicare covers only 51 percent of your health care services.
 This explains why so many seniors supplement their Medicare coverage with a Medigap plan.

 If you or a loved one has ever been admitted to the hospital, undergone surgery or experienced and extended illness, you already know how expensive inpatient, doctor and medical services costs can be.
 Your portion of the Medicare-covered expenses that you are required to pay can add up to massive medical bills.